MatheusSan99/Top150LetCode/README.md

 # LeetCode Exercises

-This repository contains exercises resolved
+This repository contains exercises resolved, the objective here is to resolve 150 top exercises

 ## Installation